Does Medicare Pay for Nursing Home Care?

 The Scope of Medicare and Nursing Home Care

-Medicare coverage for nursing home care doesn’t follow a straightforward path.
-The focus is mainly on skilled nursing facilities and short-term stays, especially those following a qualifying hospital stay.
+Medicare coverage for nursing home care may not be straightforward.
+The focus will likely be on skilled nursing facilities and short-term stays, especially those following a qualifying hospital stay.
 Medicare may cover nursing home care under certain conditions but specific criteria must be met.

-The ticket to this coverage is a three-day (or more) inpatient hospital stay, essentially a prerequisite to unlock Medicare’s contribution towards nursing home costs.
-However, even with this key, the coverage isn’t all-encompassing.
-For the first 20 days of a nursing home stay, Medicare will foot the entire bill.
-But beyond this, the member has to contribute 20% of the cost, with Medicare covering the remaining 80%.
+To obtain this coverage, members will likely need to have a three-day (or more) inpatient hospital stay.
+However, the coverage might not be all-encompassing.
+For the first 20 days of a nursing home stay, Medicare may foot the entire bill.
+But beyond this, the member will likely have to contribute at least 20% of the cost, with Medicare covering the remaining 80%.

 The Scope of Medicare and Nursing Home Care